gabrielronei/gabrielronei/README.md

 ### Hello there 🤘

-Hi everyone, my name is Gabriel Ronei, and I am a software developer.
-I really enjoy studying code design, architecture, and Java in general, but I also love diving into the JavaScript world.
-I'm graduated in Information Systems from FIAP and I'm doing a postgraduate degree in software archtecture.
+Hi everyone, my name is Gabriel Ronei, and I am a software engineer.
+I really enjoy studying code design, architecture and Java in general, but I also love diving into the JavaScript world.
+I'm graduated in Information Systems from FIAP and I'm doing a postgraduate degree in Software Archtecture.

 <div align="left">
   <a href="https://www.linkedin.com/in/gabriel-ronei/" target="_blank">